 A fire pit is a way for outdoorsy types to get some use out of the backyard during the cold winter months.
 At other times of the year, it also makes a nice gathering place for roasting weenies and marshmallows, talking with friends, or telling ghost stories.
 Just imagine sitting in a circle on your patio without a fire—pretty boring, right?
 Everyone would quickly lose interest and walk away.
-A fire pit provides warmth, sparks creativity and discussion, ignites passions, and can be mesmerizing and relaxing as you stare at it for a while.
+A fire pit provides warmth, sparks creativity, and discussions, ignites passions, and can be mesmerizing and relaxing as you stare at it for a while.

-Before you go shopping for the perfect pit, do some research and decide where it will be located, learn about the best materials, how to operate it safely, and ways to make it comply with environmental laws and guidelines.
-As you'll soon find out, a fire pit is more than just a hole in the ground.
+Our comprehensive guide will provide you with information on the different types available, how to operate it safely, ways to make it comply with environmental laws and guidelines, and more.
+As you'll soon find out a fire pit is more than just a hole in the ground.

 Unless you are only interested in digging a hole in the ground to roast a pig for a backyard luau, a fire pit can be a focal point of your yard.
 Styles of fire pits available include basic metal fire bowls to elaborate, multi-level and multifunctional units that are combination fire pits and beverage coolers.

 Other possibilities include square models that resemble low tables, with room upon which to set a drink or plate.